 If you love theater, catch a show at the Flat Rock Playhouse.
 This theater is known as one of the best in the area for its high-quality plays and musicals.

 Make sure to get tickets to a show at The Flat Rock Playhouse to enjoy some of the best theater in the region.

 Pisgah National Forest

 The Pisgah National Forest begins directly southwest of Hendersonville and stretches over 500,000 acres, meeting the Nantahala and Chattahoochee National Forests to the west.
 This expansive forest contains dense forests, waterfalls, hiking trails leading to mountain peaks, and accessible picnic areas that can be enjoyed by all.

 Looking Glass Falls is one of dozens of waterfalls throughout Pisgah National Forest.

 To the east of Asheville is Black Mountain, NC.
 Slightly smaller than Hendersonville, Black Mountain is brimming with charm.
 Its main street is lined with local shops, including the historic Town Hardware and General Store, as well as coffee shops, restaurants, and more.
 Nearby is Montreat, NC, home of Montreat College, the Montreat Conference Center, and mountain hiking trails open to the public.

 There’s so much to see and do in the Asheville area, it’s hard to fit it all in one trip.
 Check out our other blog posts to learn about Asheville’s best breweries, music venues, and restaurants.
 If you want to make Asheville your permanent home, let us know!
-Check out the latest listings throughout Asheville and the surrounding area, including Hendersonville, Brevard, Montreat, Black Mountain, Mars Hill, and more.
+Check out the latest listings throughout Asheville and the surrounding area, including Hendersonville, Brevard, Montreat, Black Mountain real estate, Mars Hill, and more.
 Write us a note and tell us where you’d like to move, and we’ll help you find your dream home.